renovatebot/renovate/lib/modules/datasource/custom/readme.md

 }
 ```

-`href` attribute value becomes the `version`.
+After the conversion, any `jsonata` rules defined in the `transformTemplates` section will be applied as usual to further process the JSON data.

-To extract the version number, you could use `extractVersion` or JSONata rules.
+To extract the version number, you may use [`extractVersion`](../../../docs/usage/configuration-options.md#extractVersion) or JSONata rules.

 ## Examples